-An order of custody gives responsibility for the child’s care, control, and maintenance to one or both of the child’s parents or to another party.
+An order of custody gives responsibility for the child’s care, control, and maintenance to one or both the child’s parents or another party.
 The court may not decide issues of custody and visitation if the child is 18 years or older.

 WHO MAY FILE A PETITION FOR AN ORDER OF CUSTODY?

 A person who is interested in a child’s well-being and has some connection or relationship with the child may file a petition in the Family Court requesting that the court place the child in his or her custody.
 The petition should be filed in the county where the child resides, so long as the child has been residing in the state for the past six (6) months.
 A copy of the petition and a summons must be delivered personally to (served on) the person or parties who have custody of the child.
 If the child’s parents are separated and one parent seeks a custody order, that parent must have the other parent’s papers.
 If a non-parent is seeking custody of the child, both the child’s parents must be served.

 If the parties reach an agreement about custody of the child, the judge may take testimony from both parties and enter an order of custody on consent without a formal hearing.
 If the parties cannot agree on who should have custody, the court will hold a hearing.
 The court will hear testimony from both sides and will appoint a lawyer to represent the child.
 The court may order an investigation and report from a social services agency or mental health professional.
 After considering the evidence, the court will award custody.
 Parents have priority to receive custody over non-parents, for example, grandparents.
 But the court will always consider what is in the child’s best interests.
 In all counties in New York City, a custody or visitation case may, if all the parties agree, be heard and decided by a “court attorney referee.”

 WHAT DOES THE COURT CONSIDER WHEN DECIDING WHAT IS BEST FOR A CHILD?